[Avg. reading time: 14 minutes]

 What is Iteration?

-Iteration means traversing a collection of values one by one.
+Iteration means traversing a collection of values one element at a time.

 • Traditional loops